pt9999/fixlang_minilib/Reference.md

 };
 ```
 #### `impl Stream : FromString`
-Create a stream from a string.
+Creates a stream from a string.

 ### ParseResult
 Result type that returns a value of an arbitrary type and a stream.